hujhax/austin-improv-wiki/Showdown – Fourth Episode -  'Trial and Error'.md

+---
+description: "Fourth performance of Showdown, which was improvised on 4/2/11."
+---
 ***Showdown* – Fourth Episode: "Trial and Error"** refers to the fourth performance of *[[Shows/Showdown|Showdown]]*, which was improvised on 4/2/11.

 ## Episode Summary